Almost everyone has sore, aching muscles now and then. Muscle pain can involve a small area or your whole body, ranging from mild to excruciating.

 - Rest.
 Take a break from your normal activities.

 - Ice.
-Place an ice pack or bag of frozen peas on the sore area for 15 to 20 minutes three times a day.
+Place an ice pack or bag of frozen peas on the sore area for 20 minutes several times a day.

 - Compression.
 Use a compression bandage to reduce swelling.